A Guide To Coloured Stone Engagement Rings

 What is the world’s most expensive coloured diamond?

 In 2017 the Pink Star, a 59.5ct oval cut, pink diamond, set a world record for the highest price at an auction of over US$71 million.
-But a 122.5ct blue diamond has been unearthed, causing a stir in the industry.
-It is believed that when it is cut and goes to auction, it will surpass any current records.
+The record for the most valuable coloured diamond is held by the famous Hope diamond.
+The steel-blue cushion cut diamond has an estimated value of over US$300m.

 Are Fancy-Coloured diamonds only for the rich?